21 Thanksgiving Charcuterie Boards Too Good to Be a Side Dish in 2025

 8. Barbecue Style

-Now, use these classic charcuterie elements to assemble creative charcuterie like a barbeque themed board.
-Barbecue is a wonderful flavor no matter the holiday, so for this Thanksgiving season, try focusing on the grilled and the smokey.
+Now, use these classic charcuterie elements to assemble a creative charcuterie like a barbecue-themed board.
+Barbecue is a wonderful flavor no matter the holiday, so for this Thanksgiving season, try focusing on the grilled and smoky flavor.

 Incorporate cornbread, a selection of barbecue sauces, pulled pork, roasted veggies and sliced brisket.